nya3jp/tast/docs/test_dependencies.md

 *   `storage_wearout_detect` - The ability to measure storage device health.
 *   `tablet_mode` - The ability to enter tablet mode.
 The device is either a convertible device or a tablet device.
+*   `proprietary_codecs` - Indicates if Chrome supports proprietary video codecs (e.g. H.264).
+This is supported by Chrome official builds and Chromium builds with the |propietary_codecs| build flag set.
 *   `tpm` - A [Trusted Platform Module] chip.
 *   `tpm1` - Indicate a Trusted Platform Module supporting TPMv1.2 is available.
 Note that TPMv2 is not backward compatible.
 *   `tpm2` - Indicate a Trusted Platform Module supporting TPMv2 is available.